 If you’ve been considering filing for bankruptcy, it’s important to understand and weigh all of your options, before committing to a plan.
 Broadly speaking, there are two types of bankruptcy that most consumers should be aware of – Chapter 7, and Chapter 13.
 These are the two most common forms of bankruptcy; of the millions of consumer bankruptcy petitions filed between 2005 and 2017, about 68% were filed under Chapter 7, and 32% under Chapter 13.

-It’s important to understand these two types of bankruptcy – how they each function, how they differ, and what they cannot and cannot accomplish for you.
+It’s important to understand these two types of bankruptcy – how they each function, how they differ, and what they can and cannot accomplish for you.

 Chapter 7 bankruptcy is also commonly referred to as “liquidation” bankruptcy, and is the most common type of bankruptcy among individuals.

 Chapter 7 bankruptcy will allow a consumer to discharge much of their unsecured debt – that is, credit based purely on a promise to pay it back, usually with interest.
 This often includes credit cards, medical bills, some retail store loans, payday loans, and so on.
 In Chapter 7, consumers are generally able to liquidate their debts, without having to pay back balances using a repayment plan (as in Chapter 13).